symfony/symfony-docs/book/doctrine/orm/configuration.rst

   share.
 This prefix should never conflict with prefixes of other defined mappings otherwise some of your entities cannot be found by Doctrine.
-This option defaults to the bundle namespace + ``Entity``, for example for an application bundle called "Hello" prefix would be ``Sensio\Hello\Entity``.
+This option defaults to the bundle namespace + ``Entity``, for example for an application bundle called "HelloBundle" prefix would be ``Sensio\HelloBundle\Entity``.
 - ``alias`` Doctrine offers a way to alias entity namespaces to simpler, shorter names to be used in DQL queries or for Repository access.
+When using a bundle the alias defaults to the bundle name.
 - ``is_bundle`` This option is a derived value from ``dir`` and by default is set to true if dir is relative proved by a ``file_exists()`` check that returns false.
 It is false if the existence check returns true.
 In this case